joeylee08/mannafoods/README.md

 ## Project Description

-This SPA [single page application] is a React / Flask app that allows businesses, namely restaurants and grocers, to post listings of surplus food for users to come pick up at no cost.
+This SPA [single page application] is a React / Flask app that allows businesses, namely restaurants and grocers, to post listings of surplus food for users to come pick up at no personal expense.
 Individuals can create an account as either a user or business.
 Users can browse and save listings, while businesses can create and edit listings.
-Listings are location-based and can be filtered for specific keywords and preset dietary restrictions.
+Listings are location-based and can be filtered for specific keywords and dietary restrictions.

 ## Usage: Signup [User or Business]

 ![](signup.gif)

 1. Create a free account by using the login / signup form.
-2. On the login page, click 'signup' to access the signup form.
+2. On the login page, click 'signup' to toggle the signup form.
 3. Choose your account type [user or business].
 4. Enter the appropriate information and submit the form.